Ontario Road Trip: A 7-day Itinerary Through Algoma and Lake Superior

 Trying paddlebording at Naturally Superior Adventures

-We were excited to try paddleboarding for the first time.
-It was a fantastic experience as we glided through the crystal-clear waters.
-We explore locally and visit Sandy Beach, which is stunningly beautiful.
-We are enthralled by the rushing water wall that is the Scenic High Falls and spend some time with the famous Wawa Goose.
+We were thrilled to try paddleboarding for the first time.
+What a fantastic experience as we glided through the crystal-clear waters.
+We explored the area and visited Sandy Beach, which is absolutely stunning.
+We were captivated by the rushing water wall of Scenic High Falls and spent some time with the famous Wawa Goose.

 Walking on Sandy Beach, Lake Superior.